mercadopago/devsite-docs/guides/online-payments/checkout-api/receiving-payment-by-card-core-methods-v2.en.md

 [TXTSNIPPET][/guides/snippets/test-integration/api-payment-notifications]

+## Sample projects

+> GIT
+>
+> Payment form
+>
+> If you want to deploy other technology in your server, you can [download a complete payment form sample](https://drive.google.com/file/d/10csLR_4NwMbXtHObxZ1Ej9fvB2Zkr7AS/view?usp=sharing) from GitHub.

 ## Add custom events

 It is possible to add other custom events to the inputs, such as focus, blur, ready and validityChange: